Chenilles-Network/chenilles-network.github.io/roadmap.md

 6. As a useful application, a simple hub-and-spoke network can route payments from any participant to any other participant via a single common intermediary, centralized yet non-custodial.
+   The sender and recipient can simply tell each other which of many intermediaries they support, in decreasing order of preference, until they find a suitable one;
+   then they initiate a payment using this single intermediary.
+   A network where every participant is connected to the same intermediary is called a “hub and spokes” network in reference to a bicycle wheel.
    This isn’t the desired decentralized network (built in the next phase), but can illustrate the technology so far, make it readily usable even before the full network is ready, and